Skip to Content

 19. Dill

 Similar to Queen Anne’s lace, this herb has ferny foliage and airy umbrellas of delicate yellow flowers.
 Dill is especially beautiful when it has just set seeds.
+It also gives the bouquet a nice, Earthy, almost citrusy scent.

 Although annuals may seem like the obvious choice for a cut flower garden, many perennials produce excellent cut flowers as well.
 Plus, they don’t need to be planted every year and therefore can serve as permanent fixtures in your landscaping.
+First up are daisies.

 These cheerful flowers bloom from spring through early fall.
 Because they are aggressive, non-native spreaders, make sure to pick all the flowers before they go to seed to prevent them from taking over.